Community Health Worker

 Denise Leonard, MS, LPC

-Executive Director, Pegasus Mental Health Therapist
+Interim Executive Director, Clinical Supervisor, Pegasus Mental Health Therapist

 Denise holds a Master’s degree in Mental Health Counseling.
 She did her internship at the Olalla Center, and upon graduation obtained a position as a mental health counselor at the Lincoln County Health and Human Services office.
 After two years she decided to return to Olalla.
 Now with 8 years experience and after serving as Clinical Director and Pegasus Program Manager, Denise is now Executive Director.